jydu/sgedtools/examples/paml_to_structure/README.md

 which is "colobus_Cgu&Can", to find the best-matched protein structure, or in other words, the closest protein structure to our sequence from the data bank.
 The nucleic acid sequence should be translated into amino acid sequence.
-In this example, the sequence of the foreground branch was inserted to the MEGA7 (MEGA7: Molecular Evolutionary Genetics Analysis version 7.0 for bigger datasets) [(Kumar, Stecher, and Tamura 2016)][5] from a text file, translated into the protein sequence, and exported as fasta format.
+In this example, the sequence of the foreground branch was inserted to the MEGA7 (MEGA7: Molecular Evolutionary Genetics Analysis version 7.0 for bigger datasets; Kumar, Stecher, and Tamura 2016)[^5] from a text file, translated into the protein sequence, and exported as fasta format.

 ```bash